The benefits of getting praised at work are well known by most.

 Keeping the cons of receiving praise in mind will prepare you for any malice which is sent your way upon being praised at work.
-Your name and face will now be publicized at your workplace, and knowing the following risks involved can help you use the newly gained attention in a carefully precise manner.
+Your name and face will now be publicized at your workplace, and knowing the following risks involved can help you use the newly gained attention in a precisely fruitful manner.

 Beware of Envy

-Once your work is praised at your workplace, your direct competitors will have no choice but to have you in their sights.
-As the victor of any competition that your coworkers mentally conjure up, you would now be the person they’d want to win against.
+As your work is praised at your workplace, your direct competitors will have no choice but to have you in their sights.
+As the victor of any one of various competitions that your coworkers mentally conjure up, you would now be the person they’d want to win against.
 Envy from your coworkers will show itself in aspects during your day you never thought competition existed in.
 Don’t be alarmed if you see competitive tendencies from your coworkers exhibiting themselves as a part of mundane tasks after you receive praise from “the man.”

 You can be caught by surprise in seeing competitive behavior and dialogue at the coffee machine, washrooms, and in general office tasks.
 Never-mind the competition that you’d feel as part of your actual work tasks (battle of ideas, race to timelines, and comparisons of work quality).
 For some time, you will be the poster boy/girl once you receive praise from authority, and you should prepare yourself for the competitive envy of those around you.